 Rebecca Baxt, M.D., M.B.A, F.A.A.D.

-I grew up watching my parents, Drs.
-Saida and Sherwood Baxt, operate their Plastic Surgery and Dermatology practice.
+I grew up watching my parents, Dr. Saida Baxt and Dr. Sherwood Baxt, operate their Plastic Surgery and Dermatology practice.
 Interestingly enough, I did not think I wanted to be a doctor as a child.
 I was an English major in college at the University of Pennsylvania, but I always liked Biology, and I decided to finish my premed requirements just in case I changed my mind.

 I tested out many fields of work and study in my college summers, and decided to pursue medical school and stayed at UPenn (Perelman School of Medicine, University of Pennsylvania).
 At the outset, I thought I wanted to be a radiologist.
 I took many medical electives including Cardiology, Infectious Disease, and high level courses in Internal Medicine and General Surgery called sub-internships.